BASED IN SLIGO, IRELAND

-Bands: Stateside • Formula • Solo
+Bands: Stateside • The Formula • Solo

 The late 1970's were an exciting time for Irish entertainment in Europe, and specifically the country's involvement with the Eurovision Song Contest.
 In 1978, Colm Wilkinson placed fifth with his composition, Born To Sing.
-In 1980, Johnny Logan sand the Shay Healy song, What's Another Year? and won Ireland's second Eurovision crown.
+In 1980, Johnny Logan sang the Shay Healy song, What's Another Year? and won Ireland's second Eurovision crown.
 It had been ten years since Dana won.
 Johnny then went on to win twice again...once as a performer and once as the composer of the winning song.

 But by the end of 1981, less than two years after his trip to Eurovision, Cathal had disappeared from the Irish dance scene.
 A feature story which appeared in Woman's Way magazine in December, 1981, reported that Cathal was "working harder than ever."
-In fact, Cathal was busy, but he was focusing on his songwriting skills and looking further a field than the Irish ballroom scene.
+In fact, Cathal was busy, but he was focusing on his songwriting skills and looking further afield than the Irish ballroom scene.

 In a recent email, Cathal explained, "I received a call from a friend in Michigan who was looking after his brother's golf club...he wanted to turn the club into a Dublin-like cabaret scene and he invited me over.
 I got to Chicago and got a gig playing for two months starting Feb.
 1982.
 I returned home, did the Christmas / New year gigs and sold my equipment and have been here since."